umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 \end{align}
 $$

-We do not necessarily need to obtain these statistics from the probability reweighting method, but could instead try to fit them via some other objective function.
+We do not necessarily need to obtain these statistics from the probability reweighting method, but could instead try to fit them via some other objective function, e.g., that of Gaussian processes.
 Either way, this represents a lossy _compression_ of the data we want to fit the simulation to, and so the best possible fit is desirable; regardless of overfitting.
-This choice to summarise the data with statistics means we are using what is known as a Bayesian Synthetic Likelihood (BSL) method (see [@price2018bayesian] or [@wood2010statistical]) instead of another class of methods which approximate an objective function directly using a proximity kernel --- known as Approximate Bayesian Computation (ABC) methods [@sisson2018handbook].
+Note that this choice to summarise the data with statistics means we are using what is known as a Bayesian Synthetic Likelihood (BSL) method (see [@price2018bayesian] or [@wood2010statistical]) instead of another class of methods which approximate an objective function directly using a proximity kernel --- known as Approximate Bayesian Computation (ABC) methods [@sisson2018handbook].

 Let's consider a few concrete examples of $P_{{\sf t}'}({\sf y};{\cal M}_{{\sf t}'},{\cal C}_{{\sf t}'}, \dots )$.
 If the data measurements were well-described by a multivariate normal distribution, then